jasontbradshaw/rbfcu-account-nickname-enhancer/README.md

 RBFCU Account Nickname Enhancer
 ===============================

+*Note*: With the re-design of their website, this extension is no longer functional, and has hence been archived for posterity.

 An extension that remembers what nicknames your accounts have, then applies them in places they don't normally show up for ease of recognition.